taery/stepic_search/README.md

   ```
   python manage.py runserver
   ```
-6. Go to http://localhost:8000/search/ and try to search!
+6. Go to [your site](http://localhost:8000/search/) and try to search!

 If you need to delete lessons from your db, you can use command: